| A

 son Anthony recalled that his father also played the

+bass fiddle.
 Despite the hardships they endured, Peter and Rose

 were known for their generosity.
 Families from James